Morkie Puppy’s First Days Home

 A microchip is about the size of a grain of rice.
 It is a tiny computer chip housed in a type of glass made to be compatible with living tissue. (see photo at right) A Vet implants the chip between the dog’s shoulder blades with a special syringe.
 There’s little to no pain – most dogs don’t feel it.
 Microchips can be detected with a handheld scanner that displays the chip’s unique code.
 Did you know?
 All dogs must be microchipped in the U.K. If they’re not, the owner can be fined the equivalent of about $750.

-Things you should know about microchips
+Things you should know about microchips for dogs

 - they are designed to last for the life of a dog